matwoess/jsourceprofiler/docs/fxui.md

 ## Open project dialog

-Before displaying the main window, a project directory must be chosen, using a selection dialog.
+Before displaying the main application view, a project directory must be chosen, using the initial selection dialog.

 ![FxUI project selection dialog](screenshots/fxui-project-selection-dialog.png)

-Clicking <kbd>Select</kbd> will show the system's native dialog to choose a folder.
+Clicking <kbd>Select</kbd> will open the system's native file-picker dialog to choose a folder.
 <br/>
 Alternatively, the path can be entered directly into the text field.